asurinsaka/imars_scripts/README.md

 ## check_ipopp & check_products

 Script for nagios to check ipopp stations and check the final products published on the imars website.

+## Similar_pass.py

+Find passes with 5 min intervals, and can check whether they are exaclty the same.